cristhian2121/playground_git/README.md

 ### git cherry-pick

-It is a method to select some special commit to move or extract to another branch
+It is a method to select some special commit and moves it or extracts it to another branch.

+Caution: when return our changes with merge it will create a confict